AVA800/programming_projects/README.md

-Each folder contains the code used, dataset, and a README.
+Each folder contains the code used, dataset, and a README(description and important information)